sansajn/sample_cmake_ctest/readme.md

 > **note**: `build` target also handles docker image creation (but not update)

-to build sample and
+command to build sample and

 ```bash
 make -C docker/ test
 ```

-to run unit tests.
+command to run unit tests.

 In a Jenkins create *Multibranch Pipeline* job and ensure *Mode* is set `by Jenkinsfile` and *Script Path` to `Jenkinsfile` in a *Build Configuration* section.